ericoporto/ags-manual-wiki/GUIControl.md

 of controls at runtime and to know which position the control had at certain moment in time.

-For AGS GUI Z-order means the order in wich controls are displayed from bottom to top.
+For AGS GUI Z-order means the order in which controls are displayed from bottom to top.
 That means that control at the bottom has Z-order equal to 0, and control at the top has highest Z-order, equal to (number of controls - 1).